Shaun-Foley/data-analysis-portfolio/coffee-shop-sales/README.markdown

 # Coffee Shop Sales Dashboard

-This project analyses sales data from a coffee shop chain to uncover performance trends, identify top-selling products, and evaluate customer behavior across stores.
+This project analyses sales data from a coffee shop chain to uncover performance trends and identify top-selling products.
 The process involves data cleaning, database setup, SQL analysis, and visualisation through an interactive dashboard on Metabase.
 The aim of this project was to replicate similar work I have done for clients with public data.
 The project showcases skills in data normalisation, efficient SQL imports, and actionable dashboard design.

 ## Objective